 You can sprinkle a bit of pav bhaji masala over the pav.

 Keep the buttered toasted pav on a serving plate.
 Keep bhaji on the side.
 Top the bhaji with another tsp of butter.

 Keep some finely chopped onion, lemon wedges, and chopped coriander on the side and serve.

-If pav is not, you can also serve bhaji with buttered toast or burger buns.
+If Pav is not, you can also serve bhaji with buttered toast or burger buns.
 It also tastes great with Tawa Paratha.